mongodb-partners/MEANStack_with_Atlas_on_AWS_EB/README.md

 CNAME should be unique. if it gives an option on account of duplicate, select the default option suggested.

-Also pls copy and paste the DNS CNAME selected to the code as the private URL.
+Copy and paste the DNS CNAME selected to the code as the private URL.
 Location: "client --> src --> app --> employee.service.ts (line 10)"

 Ensure the CNAME selected and Private URL server names are the same.

+Also ensure the region in the URL to updated to the region selected during eb init.

 Refer the below screenshot for further details